simcoder/map-api/README.md

 ## Data

-if you want to run this application with your own dataset you can do so by replacing streets.json file located at "data/streets.json"
+if you want to run this application with your own dataset you can do so by replacing streets.json file located at "data/streets.json" and depending on how to running the application you will need to do the following
+ - if you are running with docker.. you will have to
+	- stock the running containers
+	- replace streets.json localted inside src/data
+ - if you are NOT running with docker you will have tto
+	- kill the application
+	- run `npm run build && npm run start`

 ## Avaliable endpoints